 There are six strategic objectives we want to achieve for our customers by 2025:

-- Be an employer of choice where people flourish, perform, and achieve.
+- Employer of choice: Be an employer of choice where colleagues feel they can flourish, perform, achieve, and belong.

-Our objectives will be underpinned by our values – customer-focused, accountable, collaborative, service excellence, and trusted.
+Our objectives will be underpinned by our values – be ambitious, be smart, be inclusive, and be trusted.

 - UCAS' 2020 gender pay gap report (240.65 KB)